Isolumi/ClassLynk/README.md

 </div>

 # ClassLynk

-An app that automatically creates timetables for you given a list of courses.

-The app will also have a login system, so that users can save timtables and create route images based on a timetable.
+ClassLynk offers an innovative way of creating the most optimal timetables for university students.
+Given a set of courses, ClassLynk will generate an optimized timetable based on distance, as well as show routing to get to every class.
+ClassLynk also offers a user authentication system which allows users to store their timetables and come back to view them whenever they like.

-We will mainly be using the google api through it's java library to get route data, geocode locations, and generate map images(link: https://github.com/googlemaps/google-maps-services-java#readme).
-For data storage, we will be using Firestore.
+ClassLynk uses the ```Google Maps API``` to retrieve route data, geocode locations, and generate map links (link:  https://github.com/googlemaps/google-maps-services-java#readme).
+We will also be using Firebase as our primary database to store user information, and course informations.

 # Installation